Undergraduate Tuition and Expenses

-An opt-out insurance program is available to help refund your tuition, fees and room and board charges, up to the annual policy limits, if you are unable to complete the semester due to a covered medical reason.
+An opt-out insurance program is available to help refund your tuition and required fees if you are unable to complete the semester due to a covered medical reason.
 This insurance program complements and enhances our school’s refund policy, and we believe families will benefit from this added protection.
 Visit A.W.G.
 Dewar for additional information.

 Financial aid is available from federal, state and Merrimack sources to help meet these costs.